C

 How to price a menu item

-The correct approach starts with actual ingredient cost and a target food cost percentage.
-The selling price that achieves your target is your floor.
-Use our food cost percentage calculator to establish your current overall food cost before pricing individual items.
+The correct approach starts with actual ingredient cost and a target food cost percentage for your restaurant type.
+The selling price that achieves your target is your floor — the minimum you can charge and still hit your margin goals.
+Everything above that floor is a pricing decision, not a calculation.
+Use our food cost percentage calculator to establish your current overall food cost before pricing individual items, so you know whether your existing menu is above or below target before you start repricing.

 The menu pricing formula